omedusyo/parsing-combinators/README.md

 conventions:
   v, w are parse result values
-  p, q, r are parsers
-  s is a string
-  a,b,c, x,y,z are values
+  p, q, r are parsers (ps, qs, rs are array of parsers) s is a string a,b,c, x,y,z are regular values (as,bs,cs, xs,ys,zs are arrays of regular values)

 # Installation
 ```